-The city of Palenque has the feeling of being a small town truck stop that got slammed hard buy the money making machine of tourism.
+The city of Palenque, located in Chiapas, Mexico, has the feeling of being a small town truck stop that got slammed hard buy the money making machine of tourism.
 The only thing worth doing in this city is visiting the amazing Palenque Ruin, organize a tour to see other remote ruins in the area or jump on a van to Guatemala.

 Although the Day of the Dead is also celebrated in many Latin American countries except Mexico (and also in parts of Europe, Asia and Africa), the Day of the Dead (Spanish: Día de los Muertos) is most intensily celebrated in Mexciowhere where it is equal to a National Holiday.
 The holiday focuses on gatherings of family and friends to pray for and remember friends and family members who have died.
 The celebration takes place on November 1st and 2nd, in connection with the Catholic holidays of All Saints' Day (November 1) and All Souls' Day (November 2).
 Traditions connected with the holiday include building private altars honoring the deceased using sugar skulls, marigolds, and the favorite foods and beverages of the departed and visiting graves with these as gifts.
 Although it is about the Dead, it is also a celebration where eating and partying both are common as well.

 The local airport is only used for military use, the closest airport is in Villahermosa and only a 2 to 3 hour drive away on a very good road.

 There is only one best station and it is located at the west end of town only a short cab ride from the city centre.